-3. Download the Internship Manual located on the right side of this page.
+4. Download the Internship Contract located on the right side of this page.

-4. Print Forms A, B, & C of the Internship Manual, which is the contract.
-Follow the instructions in the Internship Steps for completing the contract with the person at your internship who will supervise you.
+5. Print the Internship Contract.
+These forms constitute your internship contract.
+Follow the instructions in the Internship Steps for completing the contract with the person at your internship site who will supervise you.
 Detailed information on internship assignments will be provided via Canvas once you are registered for the course.

-5. After you have submitted your contract, Dr. Olpin will submit an override to allow you to register for the course and will review the syllabus/course requirements/deadlines with you.
+5. After you have submitted your contract, Ms. Hunter will submit an override to allow you to register for the credit.